jabee0228/subtitleLLM/README.md

 ## License

-This project is licensed under the terms specified in the LICENSE file.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Future Work

+- **Additional Output Formats**: Support for VTT, ASS, and other subtitle formats
+- **GUI Interface**: Development of a graphical user interface for easier operation
+- **Batch Processing**: Support for processing multiple video files simultaneously

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.